swiftlang/swift-testing/Documentation/WASI.md

 ## Swift Development Snapshots

 In Swift development snapshots, running `swift test --swift-sdk <wasm_swift_sdk_id>` is fully supported.
-When you have `jq` installed, you can run this command to compute Swift SDK ID automatically:
+When you have `jq` installed, you can run this command to compute the Swift SDK ID automatically:

 ```
 swift test --swift-sdk "$(swiftc -print-target-info | jq -r '.swiftCompilerTag')_wasm"